Mixing (process engineering): Mixing in microfluidics

 When scaled down to the microscale, fluid mixing behaves radically different.
 This is typically at sizes from a couple (2 or 3) millimeters down to the nanometer range.
 At this size range normal advection does not happen unless it is forced by a hydraulic pressure gradient.
-Diffusion is the dominate mechanism whereby two different fluids come together.
+Diffusion is the dominant mechanism whereby two different fluids come together.
 Diffusion is a relatively slow process.
 Hence a number of researchers had to devise ways to get the two fluids to mix.
 This involved Y junctions, T junctions, three-way intersections and designs where the interfacial area between the two fluids is maximized.
 Beyond just interfacing the two liquids people also made twisting channels to force the two fluids to mix.
 These included multilayered devices where the fluids would corkscrew, looped devices where the fluids would flow around obstructions and wavy devices where the channel would constrict and flare out.
 Additionally channels with features on the walls like notches or groves were tried.

 One way to know if mixing is happening due to advection or diffusion is by finding the Peclet number.
 It is the ratio of advection to diffusion.
 At high Peclet numbers (> 1), advection dominates.
 At low Peclet numbers (< 1), diffusion dominates.

-Peclet number = (flow velocity × mixing path) / diffusion coefficient

 Industrial mixing equipment

 At an industrial scale, efficient mixing can be difficult to achieve.
 A great deal of engineering effort goes into designing and improving mixing processes.
 Mixing at industrial scale is done in batches (dynamic mixing), inline or with help of static mixers.
 Moving mixers are powered with electric motors that operate at standard speeds of 1800 or 1500 RPM, which is typically much faster than necessary.
 Gearboxes are used to reduce speed and increase torque.
 Some applications require the use of multi-shaft mixers, in which a combination of mixer types are used to completely blend the product.

 In addition to performing typical batch mixing operations, some mixing can be done continuously.
 Using a machine like the Continuous Processor, one or more dry ingredients and one or more liquid ingredients can be accurately and consistently metered into the machine and see a continuous, homogeneous mixture come out the discharge of the machine.
 Many industries have converted to continuous mixing for many reasons.
 Some of those are ease of cleaning, lower energy consumption, smaller footprint, versatility, control, and many others.
 Continuous mixers, such as the twin-screw Continuous Processor, also have the ability to handle very high viscosities.